jaracil/vmodem/cmd/vmodem/README.md

 ## Performance

 The server is designed for production use and can handle:
-- Multiple concurrent connections per modem
+- Multiple modem instances per process
 - High throughput data transfer
 - Long-running stable operation
 - Automatic resource cleanup